mbaily/fast_todo/README.md

 ## SECRET_KEY and environment configuration

-The app uses a `SECRET_KEY` to sign JWT access tokens.
+The app uses a `SECRET_KEY` to sign JWT access tokens and CSRF tokens.
 Keep this key private and persistent between server restarts unless you intentionally want to invalidate sessions.

 - Windows (development/local)
   - The PowerShell startup script will create `fast_todo.env` in the project root and write a generated `SECRET_KEY` into it if one is not found.
 That file will be loaded for the running process when you start the server via the script.